LeleDerGrasshalmi/FortniteEndpointsDocumentation/EpicGames/CalderaService/Launcher/RACP.md

 `test_mode`: Unknown, just leave it false <br/>
 `epic_app`: The Game you want to launch e.g. `fortnite` <br/>
 `nvidia`: Used for the Nvidia Gefore Cloud-Gaming, if this is true `all` other parameters can be ignored <br/>
-`luna`: Used for the Amazon Luna Cloud-Gaming, if this is true `all` other parameters can be ignored
+`luna`: Used for the Amazon Luna Cloud-Gaming, if this is true `all` other parameters can be ignored <br/>
+`salmon`: Used for the some Cloud-Gaming service (unknown as of now as salmon is a codename), if this is true `all` other parameters can be ignored
 ---

 Example Response (NVIDIA Mode)